Are planes so polluting?

-We read récement this on the Nouvel Observateur website:
+We recently read this on the Nouvel Observateur website:

-"I would like a Paris-Bangkok return flight in a recent and well-filled plane".
+"I would like a round trip Paris-Bangkok in a plane of recent and well filled invoice".
 This is what a traveler very concerned about fighting the greenhouse effect could ask his travel agency.
-By plane, a passenger emits on average 140 grams of CO2 kilometer, against 100 on average by car, said the French Institute of the Environment (Ifen) in a synthesis on the air transport contribution to the greenhouse effect.
-Even taking into account emissions related to the manufacture of cars and petroleum refining, the plane rejects 16% carbon dioxide per passenger.
+By plane, a passenger emits on average 140 grams of CO2 per kilometer, against 100 on average by car, recalls the French Institute of the Environment (Ifen) in a summary on the contribution of air transport to the greenhouse effect.
+Even taking into account emissions from car manufacturing and petroleum refining, the aircraft rejects 16% more carbon dioxide per passenger.

-Even in the best filling conditions such charter flight, a round-trip Paris-New York is the rejection of a tonne of CO2 per passenger, says Ifen in the latest issue of environmental data.
-The most polluting flights are shorter.
+Even in the best conditions of filling, type charter flight, a return Paris-New York corresponds to the rejection of a tonne of CO2 per passenger, says Ifen in the latest issue of Environmental Data.
+The most polluting flights are the shortest.

-The work of Patrick Minnis, Langley Research Center of NASA, have shown that these trails form cirrus clouds that trap heat.
+The work of Patrick Minnis at NASA's Langley Research Center has shown that these trails form cirrus that retain heat.

-The global air transport represents 2,5% of global emissions of CO2 related to fossil energy consumption.
-The room for maneuver to improve the energy efficiency of aircraft is very limited, the Ifen article says.
+Global air transport accounts for 2,5% of global CO emissions2 related to fossil energy consumption.
+The room for maneuver to improve the energy efficiency of the aircraft is very limited, underlines the Ifen article.
 As a result, with increasing traffic, the impact on the climate will intensify. "

-This news is completely eronée yet here is the proof by calculation.
+This news is however completely erased here is the proof by calculations.

-I recently calculated mass discharges starting from the complete combustion of equation (and ideal).
+I recently calculated the mass rejects starting from the complete (and ideal) combustion equation.

-It resulted in the following figures: An engine consuming 1 L petrol is going to reject a bit more than a kilo of water and 2.3 kg CO2.
+The following figures result: An engine consuming 1 L gasoline will therefore reject a little more than a kilo of water and 2.3 kg of CO2.

-But the kerosene, fuel the reactor is heavier than gasoline (see its properties here: properties of petroleum fuels ).
+But kerosene, jet fuel, is heavier than gasoline (see its properties here: properties of petroleum fuels ).
 Take a number of carbon atoms of 12, a forumthe average chemical level of C12H26.

 Application to kerosene. n = 12